Leather Glossary Terms

 Naked Leather

 Dyed leather with no topical application that can change or mask its natural state.
+Click for Detail

 Natural Grain

 Leather that's retained its original grain.
+Click for Detail

 Popov Leather’s natural leather toiletry bag

-Leather toiletry bag natural
+Leather toiletry bag - Natural

 Nubuck

 Leather slightly brushed or buffed to produce a soft, fuzzy texture.
 It’s made from top-grain leather, where fibers are closer together and stronger.
 This makes it durable and high-quality.
+Click for Detail

 P